 These examples of “spin” in the documentary narratives, in Gasland, our movie last month, and this one, FrackNation, allow us to compare the differences between a fact-based documentary and actual facts.

 Who is an audience to believe about hydraulic fracturing (“fracking”)?
-Besides false depictions of contaminated drinking water, the Gasland propaganda film ignores our requirements for energy that cannot be eliminated without propelling the US quickly back into the nineteenth century, and, according to this article, panders to Fox and other celebrities’ needs for a beautiful backyard.
+Besides false depictions of contaminated drinking water, the Gasland propaganda film ignores our requirements for energy that cannot be eliminated without propelling the US quickly back into the nineteenth century.
+Further, according to this article, panders to Fox and other celebrities’ needs for a beautiful backyard.

 Libel and Slander of Oil and Gas Companies